Nico-Adamo/GPU-Rubiks/README.md

 To build, run `make`.

 Usage:

-./bin/rubik -d [depth] -n [num_cubes] [-i] [-m] [-g]
+`./bin/rubik -d [depth] -n [num_cubes] [-i] [-m] [-g]`

-Generates `num_cubes` cubes, scrambled to a depth of `depth`, and solves each with each of the flagged solvers, timing the solve. -i Enables the IDDFS solver, which uses iterative deepening depth-first-search on CPU.
-The slowest of the solvers, only recommended to a depth of 6. -m Enables the Manhattan solver, which uses IDA* with a manhattan distance heuristic on CPU.
-The fastest CPU solver, recommended to a depth of 12. -g Enables the GPU-Manhattan solver, which uses GPU-IDA* (see project description) with the manhattan distance metric.
+Generates `num_cubes` cubes, scrambled to a depth of `depth`, and solves each with each of the flagged solvers, timing the solve.

+`-i` Enables the IDDFS solver, which uses iterative deepening depth-first-search on CPU.
+The slowest of the solvers, only recommended to a depth of 6.

+`-m` Enables the Manhattan solver, which uses IDA* with a manhattan distance heuristic on CPU.
+The fastest CPU solver, recommended to a depth of 12.

-Recommended to a depth of 13 (should be able to solve up to a depth of ~15 but above 5 seconds of runtime the kernel is timed out due to Titan constraints).
+`-g` Enables the GPU-Manhattan solver, which uses GPU-IDA* (see project description) with the manhattan distance metric.
+Recommended to a depth of 15.

 # Project Description